bfox9900/CAMEL99-ITC/README.md

 Re-wrote demo programs
 Fixed bug in file handle server and RELEASE handle routine New manual version 0.99 needs final edit review.

+### Jul 10, 2018 V2.0.19
+Internal test version

+### Aug 4, 2018 V2.0.20
+Kernel is 16 bytes smaller
+Removed word INCLD from kernel and put code in body of INCLUDED Change INIT code to use structured assembler loop Comment improvements
+Move DATA stack reset in COLD word to just before QUIT.
+This fixed the first error bug.

+(First bad word entered at console gave "empty stack" error) Removed SPRITE support word DXY from KERNEL, moved to DIRSPRIT (direct sprite control) as a machine code word.
+Added SEE.F to DSK1 which is a Forth decompiler.